-There is also an interesting study in cows, where rectally administered lactoferrin in on average 10 days eliminated rectal colonization of the cows by a viral strain of E. coli (E. coli O157:H7).
+There is also an interesting study in cows, where rectally administered lactoferrin in just 10 days eliminated rectal colonization of the cows by a viral strain of E. coli (E. coli O157:H7).
 “However, when lactoferrin was administered orally, no clearance could be observed.
 This could indicate that orally administered lactoferrin might not reach the recto-anal junction in a sufficient way”, concluded the study.

 Another study found that administering lactoferrin with probiotics increased the colonization of the vagina with desirable strains.

 If you are a woman, your UTI-causing bacteria ascend towards urethra with a stop in your vagina.
 The vagina is your last chance to prevent an infection.
-For a long time, we have been advocating for vaginal probiotics (with your doctor’s approval) and now you can also ask if it’s okay to mix you probiotics with lactoferrin and using this mixture orally, vaginally, and rectally.
+For a long time, we have been advocating for vaginal probiotics (with your doctor’s approval) and now you can also ask if it’s okay to mix you probiotics with lactoferrin and using this mixture orally, vaginally, and/or rectally.